-- 1. Associate Dean for Educational Programs ("Associate Dean"): The Associate Dean is responsible for implementation of this Policy and may delegate his/her duties to another administrator.
-The Associate Dean or his/her delegate is responsible for representing the School at any hearing. - 2.
-Committee: The Academic Concerns Committee shall hear matters related to academic and professional misconduct.
+Associate Dean for Educational Programs ("Associate Dean"): The Associate Dean is responsible for implementation of this Policy and may delegate his/her duties to another administrator.
+The Associate Dean or his/her delegate is responsible for representing the School at any hearing.

+2. Committee: The Academic Concerns Committee shall hear matters related to academic and professional miscondicut.
+The committee composed of a faculty chair, two faculty members, and two students.
+Student members will not participate in meetings or hearings concerning the academic difficulty of other students.
 The Associate Dean will not be present at misconduct hearings.
-All faculty members of the Academic Concerns Committee have voting privileges. - 3.
-Respondent: The Respondent is the student who is charged with violating the Student Code of Academic and Professional Conduct.
+All faculty and students members of the Academic Concerns Committee have voting privileges.

+- 3. Respondent: The Respondent is the student who is charged with violating the Student Code of Academic and Professional Conduct.
 The respondent has the following rights: - a.
 The right to review all evidence considered by the Academic Concerns Committee. - b.
 The right to appear before and present evidence and witnesses to the Academic Concerns Committee. - c.
-The right to object to the participation of a member of the Academic Concerns Committee on the grounds that the person may be biased or unable to be fair or objective.
+The right to object to the participation of a member of the Academic Concerns Committee on the grounds that the person may be biased or unable to be fair or objective. - d.

-- d.
 The right to be accompanied at the hearing by a personal advisor, who may be an attorney; however, the advisor may not participate directly in the proceedings, but may only advise the student.
-If the student so requests, the Academic Concerns Committee may ask a member of the faculty to serve as an advisor to the student. - e.
+If the student so requests, the Academic Concerns Committee may ask a member of the faculty to serve as an advisor to the student.

+e.
 Compliance by all participants in the proceedings with established policies regarding the confidentiality and retention of student records.